-Group Purchasing Organization (GPO): A purchasing program established by (1) a state agency that is authorized by law to procure goods/services for other state agencies, such as the Texas Procurement and Support Services Division of the Texas Comptroller of Public Accounts and the Texas Department of Information Resources, or any successor agencies, respectively; or (2) a group purchasing organization in which the Institution participates, such as Novation, Premier, Western States Contracting Alliance, and U.S. Communities Government Purchasing Alliance; or (3) the UT System Supply Chain Alliance.
+Group Purchasing Organization (GPO): A purchasing program established by (1) a state agency that is authorized by law to procure goods/services for other state agencies, such as the Statewide Procurement and Statewide Support Services Division of the Texas Comptroller of Public Accounts (SPSS) and the Texas Department of Information Resources (DIR), or any successor agencies, respectively; or (2) a group purchasing organization the Institution utilizes in accordance with the UT System GPO accreditation process, such as Novation, Premier, Western States Contracting Alliance, and U.S. Communities Government Purchasing Alliance; or (3) the UT System Supply Chain Alliance.